COVID-19: Library services and resources

 The Library is providing current students with access to study space in both Webster and Vanier libraries with the Library Study Space Booking service.
 Study space must be reserved in advance.
 Seating is limited at this time to 125 at Webster Library and 50 at Vanier Library.

 Library study space booking is intended as an emergency service for those without the conditions for silent study at home.
-Only seating for individual study is available at this time.
+Only seating for individual study and exams is available at this time.

 Course Reserves (online)